 Where those circumstances apply, section GD 10 allows the Commissioner to determine an amount of "adequate rent", being in broad terms an amount of rent considered by the Commissioner to be adequate for the property being leased.
-This ruling does not consider the basis of such a determination or what is meant by either adequate or inadequate rent.
+This Ruling does not consider the basis of such a determination or what is meant by either adequate or inadequate rent.

-The amount of adequate rent so determined is, pursuant to section GD 10, deemed to be payable by the lessee to the lessor and is deemed to be gross income of the lessor.
+Under section GD 10, the amount of adequate rent so determined is deemed to be payable by the lesser to the lessor, and is deemed to be income derived by the lessor.

-This ruling considers the position of the lessee and, specifically, whether the adequate rent that is deemed payable by the lessee to the lessor is an allowable deduction of the lessee for the purposes of section BD 2.
+This Ruling considers the position of the lessee and, specifically, whether the adequate rent, that is deemed payable by the lessee to the lessor, is also an amount deemed payable by the lessee for the purposes of sections DA 1 and DA 2.